Best Elephant Camps in Chiang Mai

 Beliefs

-All the hill tribes of Thailand practice animism- a belief in the spirit world.
+The majority of the hill tribes in Thailand practice animism- a belief in the spirit world.
 They take great care not to offend spirits and practice spirit offering festivals.
-Over the years as missionaries made their way through Thailand many were converted to Christianity, and through integration into Thai society many were converted to Buddhism.
-Nowadays it is common to find hill tribes that still maintain their spirit beliefs but have also adopted Christianity or Buddhism in parallel.
+Over the years as missionaries travelled through Thailand many were converted to Christianity, and through integration into mainstream-Thai society many were converted to Buddhism.
+Nowadays, it is common to find hill tribes that still maintain their spirit beliefs but have also adopted Christianity or Buddhism in parallel.

 Language